 Zena Forest Products’ model is unique: we’re the only company in Oregon that’s integrated all aspects of the timber process – using sustainable forest management and harvesting practices to create beautiful/heirloom/artisan products made from rare Oregon White Oak, Western Maple and Oregon Ash.
 We provide a beautiful, local, one-of-a-kind alternative to imported hardwoods for local building projects.

-Zena Forest is a 1300 acre parcel of FSC® certified forestland located in the Eola Hills a few miles northwest of Salem.
-Zena Forest comprises one of the largest contiguous blocks of mixed conifer forest in the central Willamette Valley.
-It includes large areas of endangered Oak Savannah and Oak Woodland.
-The Zena Forest contains headwaters of Rickreall, Yamhill, and Spring Valley watersheds, and is home to a number of threatened and endangered species.
-The forest is protected by a conservation easement that stipulates that the forest will remain a working forest in perpetuity.
+In the heart of the Willamette Valley, the Zena Forest is a 1300 acre parcel of FSC® certified forest land nestled in the Eola Hills a few miles northwest of Salem.
+The forest comprises the largest contiguous block forest within the Willamette Valley.
+It includes large areas of the endangered Oak Savannah and Oak Woodland ecosystems, as well as headwaters of Rickreall, Yamhill, and Spring Valley watersheds, and is home to a number of threatened and endangered plant and animal species.
+The forest is protected by a conservation easement stipulating that the forest will remain a working forest in perpetuity.
 No development is allowed, and strict harvest levels, as well as habitat preservation and enhancement, are mandated by the easement.
 The forest has been managed by the Deumling family since 1987.

 The management goal of the forest is to create an ecologically sustainable and economically viable, uneven aged and mixed species forest including all tree, plant and animal species native to the area.
 In practice this means:

-The Forest is a family operation.
+The forest is a family operation.
 Sarah Deumling manages the forest, and oversees all restoration, logging and planting, as well as leading tours and hosting school and university groups.
-Sarah’s son Ben runs the sawmill operation located in the forest.
-Ben grew up working in the forest and shares his mother’s passion for the forest and all it has to offer.
+Sarah’s son Ben runs the sawmill and millwork operation located in the forest.
+Ben grew up working in the Zena Forest and shares his mother’s passion for the forest and all it has to offer.